 - Asking your dentist about a mouth appliance

 What is pulp therapy?

 Pulp therapy maintains a tooth whose inner pulp has been damaged by infection or injury, preserving the tooth from extraction.
 Pulp therapy is performed as pulpotomy or pulpectomy.

-Pulpotomy removes diseased pulp from the crown portion, and an anti-bacterial agent is placed.
-A stainless-steel crown may then be placed over the treated tooth.
+A pulpotomy removes diseased pulp from the crown of the tooth and an anti-bacterial agent is placed in the area.
+A stainless-steel crown may be placed over the treated tooth.

-Pulpectomy removes the entire pulp, even from the root canals.
+A pulpectomy removes all of the pulp pulp, even from the root canals.
 The canals are then cleaned and disinfected.
 If the tooth is primary, it may be filled with resorbable material.
 A restoration is then placed to protect and strengthen the tooth.

 What is the best time for orthodontic treatment?

 Most children should see a dentist by age seven for evaluation.
 However, some cases of bad bites can be detected by age two or three.
 Your child may need early orthodontics to prevent a more serious issue later on.

 - Early Treatment: Children age two to six may receive treatment for underdeveloped dental arches, premature loss of baby teeth and harmful habits like thumb sucking.
 Treatment at this stage may prevent the need for future orthodontic care.